What’s in your trunk? Car preparation kits help you handle any road trip emergency.

 Are you willing to tackle some issues on your own?

 You might consider yourself handy, and maybe you’ve even done some minor maintenance work or changed your own tire.
 In that case, you’ll want all the tools you need to make the kinds of repairs you’re comfortable with.
 Other items worth considering could be work gloves, a warm jacket or rain poncho and a flashlight.

 If you’re not the type to tackle a roadside repair yourself, your primary concerns will involve staying warm, dry and safe while you call for help or wait for a friend or roadside assistance to arrive.
 Having a blanket or warm jacket in the vehicle could be helpful, but the biggest help will probably be that cell phone and charger.

 Depending on where you live and how much you drive, you could end up not needing everything on the ultimate car kit list.
 Many prepacked emergency kits can cover run-of-the-mill issues on the road.
-But while you might not end up needing a snow shovel or roadside flare for yourself anytime soon, they could help you stop to help someone else in trouble.
+But while you might not end up needing a snow shovel or roadside flare for yourself anytime soon, they could let you help someone else in trouble.

 Frequently asked questions

 Amazon is a great place to start your search for a car emergency kit.
 You can find pre-made kits including bug out bags, emergency food supplies, first aid kits and wilderness survival kits.
 Or you can build your own kit individually and even set up automatic shipments for certain perishable or frequently replaced items.